Plymouth Brethren: Open Brethren

 The best-known and oldest distinction between Open assemblies is in the nature of relationships among their local churches.
 Open Brethren assemblies function as networks of like-minded independent local churches.
 Brethren generally feel an obligation to recognize and adhere to the disciplinary actions of other associated assemblies.
 Conversely, Open assemblies aware of that disciplining would not automatically feel a binding obligation to support it, treating each case on its own merit.
 Reasons for being put under discipline by both the Open and Exclusive Brethren include disseminating gross Scriptural or doctrinal error or being involved in unscriptural behavior.
 Being accused of illegal financial dealings may also result in being put under discipline.

 Another less clear difference between assemblies lies in their approaches to collaborating with other Christians.
 Many Open Brethren will hold gospel meetings, youth events, or other activities in partnership with non-Brethren Evangelical Christian churches.
 More conservative Brethren tend to not support activities outside their own meetings.

+IBCM

 International Brethren Conferences on Mission (IBCM) were founded in 1993 in Singapore by unions of churches from various countries.
 According to an IBCM Network census released in 2020, they claimed 40,000 churches and 2,700,000 members in 155 countries.